troycomi/intermediate-vim/1_files_windows/README.md

-:e                  reopen this file, useful to sync with disk :e!                 reopen this file, discard any buffer changes :e <FILE>           open the file in this window, original buffer is open but hidden :find <FILE>        find a file in path and edit it
+:e                  reopen this file, useful to sync with disk :e!                 reopen this file, discard any buffer changes :e <FILE>           open the file in this window, original buffer is open but hidden :find <FILE>        find a file in path and edit it (works with tab completion)

 :pwd                current working directory
 :cd <DIR>           change current directory